-Whitewater Rafting in the Adirondacks
+Whitewater rafting in the Adirondacks

-Whitewater Rafting is a highlight of the recreational opportunities available in the Adirondack Park.
+Whitewater Rafting is a highlight of the recreational opportunities available in the Adirondacks.
 Rafting trips through Hudson River Gorge begin in Indian Lake and offer a full-day of whitewater adventure.
 It's hard to believe, but the same section of river can be a heart pounding, big-wave, thrill ride or a picturesque family outing depending on the season.
-Outfitters, located in Indian Lake provide guests with a New York State Licensed Guide, all of the necessary equipment, and appropriate instruction for a great day on the water.
+Outfitters, located in Indian Lake provide guests with a New York state Licensed Guide, all of the necessary equipment, and appropriate instruction for a great day on the water.
 There is no experience necessary to raft "The Gorge."
 There are a variety of qualified outfitters, to choose from with decades of experience, eager to show you the beauty of the Hudson River Gorge.

 Rafting in the Hudson Gorge in the summertime takes on a much different personality than the spring.
-The pace is slower giving guests more time to enjoy swimming in the river, and take in the spectacular scenery.
+The pace is slower giving guests more time to enjoy swimming in the river and to take in the spectacular scenery.
 Summer rafting is ideal for family outings.
 Regularly scheduled dam releases from Lake Abanaki ensure plenty of whitewater excitement while the relaxed pace allows guests to enjoy everything the river corridor has to offer.

-Fall Foliage In The Gorge
+Fall foliage In the Gorge

 There is no better way to experience Adirondack fall foliage than in the Hudson River Gorge.
 A whitewater rafting trip allows guests to view spectacular fall colors in a wilderness setting from the comfortable seat of a raft.
 This a quiet time to be on the river.
 At times you may feel like you and your guide have the river to yourselves.